Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 ## Systems monitoring

-As mentioned before, Volue can hardly advise on how to specifically monitor hardware / systems.
+As mentioned above, Volue can hardly advise on how to specifically monitor hardware/systems.

 IT Operations should definitely put warnings in place for usual indicators of insufficient hardware sizing, examples being: